 1) Finding the maximum and minimum values in a cell range: We use the following functions when we are looking for minimum and maximum values in a cell range.
 Please note that this would give us the mathematical result and not the maximum and minimum as defined by cell number.

-- For Maximum: We would use =MAX(Cell Range) function as illustrated below.
+- For Maximum: We would use the =MAX(Cell Range) function as illustrated below.

-- For Minimum: We would use =MIN(Cell Range) function as shown below.
+- For Minimum: We would use the =MIN(Cell Range) function as shown below.

 2) Suppose we are not interested just in the minimum and maximum in the highlighted range, but also in the top and bottom k numbers in the range.
 We can use the following functions to calculate those.